ovace/art/war.md

     Started in WW2, with at least on recipient in 2014 for Afghanistan.

 ## WW2

+-   World at War S01 E03: Gamelin settled at Vincennes.

 -   <https://en.wikipedia.org/wiki/Katyn_massacre>, confirmed by documents released in 1992.